 Native plantings for the river

 Birds, pollinators and other critters depend on native wildflowers and plants for habitat, and even the smallest yard's native plantings can make an impact.
-(See our conservation blog post Habitat in the city: the power of the single yard.)
+(Check out Habitat in the city: the power of the single yard to learn more.)

 Whether you want to create a whole native garden or just add a few native plants, here are some helpful tips.